A stunning, chapel conversion in the heart of the Cotswolds, with stylish interiors and radiant, country views

 The third family bedroom can sleep up to two adults and two children and has a comfy bunkbed and two sink-in singles.
 Its unique petal-shaped window frames mesmerising country views, while sweet, little trinkets are joined by childhood jewels.
 Just across the hallway is the final bedroom where you’ll find a single bed and a pull-out trundle.

 The Cotswolds is known for its breath-taking natural beauty and is bursting with bountiful wildlife and radiant hillsides.
 Picnic in the wildflower meadows or beside the enchanting woodland trails, watching for the prancing deer and striking birds of prey.
 Walk up verdant hillsides or through the lush Snows Farm, visiting chocolate-box villages and picturesque market towns.
 Stroud and Painswick can both be found nearby, while the much-loved Woolpack Pub is just 300 metres away.

-We offer long weekends (Friday, Saturday, Sunday nights) for 75% of the weekly rate.
+We offer long weekends (3 nights starting Friday) for 75% of the weekly rate.

-Weekday stays (Monday, Tuesday, Wednesday, Thursday nights) are 70% of the weekly rate.
+Weekday stays (4 nights starting Monday) are 70% of the weekly rate.

 From Previous Guests